Standard Garage Dimensions for 1, 2, 3, or 4 Cars (with Visuals)

-As we’ve mentioned, most garages stand between seven and eight feet tall.
+As mentioned, most garages stand between 7 and 8 feet tall.
 If you only drive small cars, you can save building costs by having a 7-foot ceiling.
-However, an eight-foot ceiling can give you quite a bit of extra space that will make the environment more comfortable, and you can use it for storage.
+However, an 8-foot ceiling can give you quite a bit of extra space to make the environment more comfortable, and you can use it for storage.

 Choosing Your Garage Depth

 Compact cars like the Kia Ria, Chevy Cruze, Ford Focus, and others are the smallest and are usually between 14 and 15 feet long.
-These cars are rarely wider than six feet and stand about five feet tall.
+These cars are rarely wider than 6 feet and stand about 5 feet tall.

 |Width:||a little under 6 feet|

-Mid-sized cars like the Honda Accord, Mazda 6, and the Toyota Camry are a little larger and are usually about a foot longer at 15-16-feet long.
-It will also be slightly wider than compact cars but not by much, and it will be about the same height.
+Mid-sized cars like the Honda Accord, Mazda 6, and the Toyota Camry are a little larger and are usually about a foot longer at 15–16 feet long.
+They are also slightly wider than compact cars, but not by much, and they are about the same height.

-Full-sized cars like the Toyota Avalon, Dodge Charger, and Chevy Impala are larger still and will usually be between 16 and 17-feet long.
-It will also be a little wider than 6 feet and will stand a little taller as well.
+Full-sized cars like the Toyota Avalon, Dodge Charger, and Chevy Impala are larger and will usually be between 16 and 17 feet long.
+They arel also wider than 6 feet and stand a little taller.

 |Width:||a little over 6 feet|

-Mid-Sized Trucks like the Chevy Colorado, Ford Ranger, and Toyota Tacoma are the next size up and will be between 17 and 18-feet tall, so at this point, you will start to cut it close with a 20-foot-deep garage.
+Mid-Sized Trucks like the Chevy Colorado, Ford Ranger, and Toyota Tacoma are the next size up and will be between 17 and 18 feet tall, so at this point, you will cut it close with a 20-foot-deep garage.

 |Width:||a little over 6 feet|

-Full-Sized Trucks like the Chevy Silverado, Ford F150, and Toyota Tundra will be the most difficult to fit as they often are close to 20 feet long, requiring a depth of at least 20 feet.
-These trucks can also be close to 7 feet wide, which will give you only 6 inches on either side of the truck when pulling it through the garage door, and most of these trucks are about 6.5 feet tall, which will be cutting it close if you choose the 7-foot ceiling.
+Full-Sized Trucks like the Chevy Silverado, Ford F150, and Toyota Tundra are the most difficult to fit since they are close to 20 feet long.
+These trucks can also be close to 7 feet wide, which will give you only 6 inches on either side of the truck when entering the garage door, and most of the trucks are about 6.5 feet tall, which will be cutting it close if you choose the 7-foot ceiling.

 The Crossover SUVs like the Toyota RAV4, Nissan Rogue, and Mazda CX-5 are like tall mid-sized cars with a length of a little over 15 feet and a width of about 6 feet.
-The height of these vehicles will be a little over 5.5 feet.
+The height of these vehicles is a little over 5.5 feet.

 |Width:||about 6 feet|

-The Mid-Sized SUVs like the Ford Explorer, Dodge Durango, and Toyota 4Runner are the next size up.
-These vehicles are 16-16.5 feet long and about 6.5 feet wide.
-It’s also a little bit taller than the crossover SUV at about 6 feet.
+Mid-Sized SUVs like the Ford Explorer, Dodge Durango, and Toyota 4Runner are the next size up.
+These vehicles are 16–16.5 feet long and about 6.5 feet wide.
+They’re also taller than the crossover SUV at about 6 feet.

 The Full-Sized SUV is the largest SUV class and features vehicles like the Cadillac Escalade, Ford Expedition, and Chevy Suburban.
-A 20-foot-deep garage is enough, but like the full-sized trucks, it will be tight getting them through the door because they are usually close to 7-feet wide, giving you less than six inches on each side as you drive in.
-Full-sized SUVs also tend to be about 6.6 feet tall, and you won’t have much room to spare if you install a garage with a 7-foot ceiling.
+A 20-foot-deep garage is enough, but like the full-sized trucks, getting them through the door will be tight because they are usually close to 7 feet wide, giving you less than 6 inches on each side as you drive in.
+Full-sized SUVs are about 6.6 feet tall, and you won’t have much room to spare if you install a garage with a 7-foot ceiling.

 Other Variables to Consider

-You will also need to consider what else you will store in the garage beside your car.
-Many people lie to keep their lawnmower, shovels, and garden tools in the garage for easy access when you need them.
-Bikes are another item commonly found in the garage, and you might want to leave a little room for a workbench and a toolbox so you can perform routine maintenance on your vehicle as needed.
-Storing these things might mean you need to add more width, length, and width to your garage.
+You must also consider what else you will store in the garage beside your car.
+Many homeowners keep their lawnmower, shovels, and garden tools in the garage for easy access.
+Bikes are another item commonly found in the garage, and you might want to leave a little room for a workbench and a toolbox so you can perform routine maintenance on your vehicle.
+Storing these things might mean adding more width, length, and height to your garage.

-If you are using steps to connect the garage to your home, those steps may take up room in your garage.
-Steps usually extend 10 inches per step, meaning just three steps will extend 2.5 feet into your garage.
-Many people also like to install bumpers to protect the driver from driving in too far and hitting a wall, especially in tight witting garages, ut these will use up a lot of space.
-We recommend using wood blocks to create car stops like you see in many parking lots, one for each front tire.
-You can even purchase commercial curbs made from a durable rubber that you can use to prevent the car from going too far without taking up space in the garage.
+If you use steps to connect the garage to your home, they may take up room in your garage.
+Steps usually extend 10 inches per step, meaning three steps will extend 2.5 feet into your garage.
+Many people also like installing bumpers to protect the driver from driving too far and hitting a wall, especially in smaller garages.
+We recommend using wood blocks to create car stops, as seen in many parking lots, for each front tire.
+You can even purchase commercial curbs made from durable rubber that you can use to prevent the car from going too far without taking up space in the garage.

 Garage Door Dimensions

-The most common size for garage doors is 8-foot wide by 7-feet tall for one car and 16-feet wide and 7-feet tall for two two-car garages, but there are several sizes available to fit any need.
-You will need to measure your opening to find the right size.
+The most common size for garage doors is 8 feet wide by 7 feet tall for one car and 16 feet wide and 7 feet tall for two two-car garages, but there are several sizes available to fit any need.
+You need to measure your opening to find the right size.
 If you are building the garage, we recommend choosing the largest size that will fit.

 Beware: Zoning Regulations on Garages

-You will also need to worry about local zoning regulations and building codes.
-Every state has a set of building codes that you will need to follow when constructing your garage.
-These codes will determine how large any steps need to be and how high and wide the building should be, among other things.
-Zoning will tell you if the city gives you permission to build and what you need to do first.
-In many cases, you will need to get signed consent from your neighbors to build a structure, and sometimes you will need to appear at a city council meeting depending on where you live.
-You will need to check the laws in your area before you begin construction.
+You also need to worry about local zoning regulations and building codes.
+Every state has a set of building codes you must follow when constructing your garage.
+These codes determine how large any steps need to be and how high and wide the building should be, among other things.
+In many cases, you will need to get signed consent from your neighbors to build a structure, and sometimes you will need to appear at a city council meeting, depending on where you live.

-When building a garage, the most important thing to remember is that different vehicles will need to park in there in time.
-Though cars have been steadily getting smaller with each generation, you may choose to get an SUV or full-sized truck and wish you chose a larger design.
-We recommend going with the largest size that will fit on your property and your budget will allow.
+When building a garage, the most important thing to remember is that you may use it to store vehicles of different sizes.
+Though cars have been steadily getting smaller each generation, you may choose to get an SUV or full-sized truck and wish you chose a larger design.
+We recommend going with the largest size that will fit your property and your budget will allow.
 You’ll be surprised at how quickly you use up any extra space you didn’t think you needed.

-We hope you have enjoyed reading and found the dimensions you needed for your garage.
+We hope you have enjoyed reading this article and found the dimensions you need for your garage.
 If we have helped answer your questions, please share this guide to standard garage dimensions on Facebook and Twitter.